Stormwater Retention Basin

 Our focus in flood protection lies on the technical equipment of polders (e.g. on the Rhine with the HW-Lagezentrum Karlsruhe) and HRBs.

 (according to Wikipedia)

-A flood retention basin (HRB) is a reservoir with the main purpose of regulating the flow rate of a stream in floods.
-It damps the outflowing flood wave by buffering excessive water loads and releasing them in a controlled manner once an event subsides.
-The pool is normally empty (so-called dry pool or green pool) or partially filled (permanent filledbasin).
+A stormwater retention basin (HRB) is an impoundment whose primary purpose is to regulate the flow of a watercourse during floods.
+It mitigates the draining flood wave by temporarily storing excessive water loads and releasing them again in a well-controlled manner after an event has subsided.
+The basin is normally empty (so-called dry basin or green basin) or partially filled (permanent reservoir).